Compliance Review Hub

 Clear oversight, traceability, and documented decisions

-AI supports review operations, but staff remain responsible for verifying evidence, choosing decision reasons, adding notes, resolving exceptions, and maintaining a transparent audit trail for approval, denial, escalation, or follow-up.
+The system supports review operations, but staff remain responsible for verifying evidence, choosing decision reasons, adding notes, resolving exceptions, and maintaining a transparent audit trail for approval, denial, escalation, or follow-up.